 To be honest, companies following best practices and respecting their customers are already covered (or 80% of the way there).
 Companies spamming customers or buying lists of cold email leads usually get the boot from their email marketing vendors anyway.

-If you’re a large company or thinking of scaling up beyond a regional customer base, then you’ll want to use this checklist just to get started (but please don’t take it as legal advice—talk to a lawyer if this is a concern).
+If you’re a large company or thinking of scaling up beyond a provincial customer base, then you’ll want to use this checklist just to get started (but please don’t take it as legal advice—talk to a lawyer if that’s what you think you need).

 GDPR Articles for Further Reading

 Stay informed, both as a consumer and a company representative.
 You can learn more about the General Data Protection Regulation from these sources.
-Just remember that many of these pieces try to get a rise out of readers with some alarmist language.
+Just remember that many of these pieces try to get a rise out of readers with some alarmist language, so you don’t need to treat the topic as an emergency.

 - Canadian Lawyer Magazine: Getting Ready for GDPR